FridaWikell/hangman-game/README.md

 ## Technologies Used

 The game was build using HTML, CSS and JavaScript.
-The repository was made in GitHub and the code was written in CodeAnywhere.
+The repository was made in GitHub and the code was written in CodeAnywhere and Github.dev.
 The wireframes were made in Balsamiq.

 ## Deployment